Exabyte-io/documentation/docs/workflows/ui/explorer.md

 # Filter Workflows by Applications

-Workflows can be [filtered](/entities-general/actions/search.md) (or searched) conventionally just like other types of entities with the possibility to be searched by the [application](/applications/overview.md) used inside them for performing the relevant computational tasks.
+Workflows can be [filtered (or searched)](/entities-general/actions/search.md) conventionally just like other types of entities.
+The possibility to search them by the [application](/applications/overview.md) used within them, for performing the relevant computational tasks, also exists in this case.